alisaifee/coredis/docs/source/compatibility.rst

 ACL DRYRUN
 **********

-Returns whether the user can execute the given command without executing the command.
+Simulates the execution of a command by a user, without executing the command.

 - Documentation: `ACL DRYRUN <https://redis.io/commands/acl-dryrun>`_
 - Implementation: :meth:`~coredis.Redis.acl_dryrun`